ChrstphrHll/npc_gen/students/Ramona Saida.md

 ---
 # Ramona Saida
 ### Description
-- Dragonborn Druid from Magmus Centerhold
+- Dragonborn Druid from Draconia
 - 3rd year Exploration student in Alderden
 - 2 barbed horns, Hazel eyes, and green skin
 - Is Predictable and Evil, and has Courage as their ideal
+- Speaks in a light, direct, sustained manner

 ### Notes